-Electrical conductivity was gradually reduced in both rotation systems during composting process (Figure 5).
-Electrical conductivity of the samples varied in between 5.22 and 6.24 dS/m in FBR, and 4.65 and 5.76 dS/m in SBR.
-Electrical conductivity in low in decomposing waste in SBR system compared to FBR system (p=0.001).
-It indicates the soluble material is low in SBR system.
-It appears that more soluble salts may have been removed from the compost in SBR system.
+Electrical conductivity was gradually reduced in both rotation systems during composting process (Fig 5).
+The electrical conductivity of the samples varied between 5.22 and 6.24 dS/ m in FBR, and 4.65 and 5.76 dS/m in SBR.
+Electrical conductivity is low in decomposing waste in the SBR system compared to the FBR system (p=0.001).
+It indicates the soluble material is low in the SBR system.
+It appears that more soluble salts may have been removed from the compost in the SBR system.